 During World War II, Fort Monroe continued to be the headquarters for the Harbor Defenses of Chesapeake Bay.
 However, new 16-inch gun batteries were built at Fort Story and Fort John Custis on Cape Charles, making Fort Monroe’s heavy guns obsolete.
 Between 1942 and 1944, all of the fort’s 10-inch and 12-inch guns and mortars were scrapped.

-By the end of the war, the vast array of armaments guarding the Chesapeake were made obsolete due to the development of the long-range bomber and the refinement of naval aviation.
-Essentially all of the United States’ coast defense guns were scrapped by the end of 1948.
+By the war’s end, the vast array of armaments guarding the Chesapeake were made obsolete due to the development of the long-range bomber and the refinement of naval aviation.
+Essentially, all United States coast defense guns were scrapped by the end of 1948.

 Within the 565 acres of Fort Monroe are 170 historic buildings and nearly 200 acres of natural resources, including eight miles of waterfront, 3.2 miles of beaches on the Chesapeake Bay, 110 acres of submerged lands, and 85 acres of wetlands.
 It also has a 332-slip marina and shallow water inlet access to Mill Creek, suitable for small watercraft.